PAN DE CRISTAL

 Notes

-• Bulk ferment: It takes my dough about 6 hours to double on the counter at room temperature.
+• Bulk ferment: It takes my dough about 6 hours to double on the counter at room temperature (about 70 F).
 You can also use a heating aid here (ex - proofer or dough mat).
-If you do warm your dough AND plan to refrigerate, do not let it get to double.
-This is because it will continue to rise in the fridge until it cools, and we do not want it to over-proof.

 • Shaping: This dough is typically heavily floured, due to its high hydration.
 I do not find this necessary.
 I simply wet my hands and bench scraper.
 You can do as you like for this step.